lavignes/smasm/docs/smasm.md

     ret
 ```

-Two symbols will be defined:
+Three symbols will be defined:
 * `MemCopy` equal to the address of the subroutine.
 * `MemCopy.CopyByte` equal to the address of the `ldi` opcode.
 * `MemCopy.Decrement` equal, of course, to the address of the `dec` opcode.

-`.CopyByte` and `.Decrement` above are examples of a "local" label.
+`.CopyByte` and `.Decrement` above are examples of "local" labels.
 Whenever you create a label without a `.` (dot) a new "scope" is created,
 under which every local label will be prefixed with in the symbol table.